tolitius/xml-in/README.md

 ## What

-XML is this new hot format everyone is raving about.
+XML is this new hot markup language everyone is raving about.
 Attributes, namespaces, schemas, security, XSL.. what's there not to love.

 `xml-in` is not about parsing XML, but rather working with already parsed XML.
 It takes heavily nested `{:tag .. :attrs .. :content [...]}` structures that Clojure XML parsers produce and allows to navigate